Japanese-style thin egg omelet is not used for a healthy skinny omelet,

 Moreover, turn off the heat when pouring the egg mixture after preheating the pan.

-So, you can be relaxed to spreading the egg mixture without rushing.
+So, you can be relaxed about spreading the egg mixture without rushing.

 You can make 3 sheets of Usuyaki Tamago from this recipe, however, it varies depending on the size of the pan, and the thickness of the sheet.